New Zealand Adventure Guides: Risk Disclosure

 • Natural hazards (as listed above) occurring causing vehicle accidents

-• Foreign drivers who are not accustomed to the road conditions in New Zealand, and who have never driven on the left side of the road may drift into oncoming traffic
+• Foreign drivers who are not accustomed to the road conditions in New Zealand, and who have never driven on the left side of the road and who may drift into oncoming traffic

 • Other drivers who are driving too fast for the road conditions